fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 <a name="run_linux_sdo"></a>

-## 7. Running the application <!-- Ensuring generic updates are captured where applicable -->
+## 7. Running the Application <!-- Ensuring generic updates are captured where applicable -->
-The SDO Linux TPM device is compatible with  SDO Supply Chain Toolkit (SCT) - Manufacturer and Reseller, Rendezvous and IoT-Platform-SDK servers.
+The SDO Linux TPM device is compatible with  SDO Supply Chain Toolkit (SCT) - Manufacturer and Reseller, Rendezvous, and IoT-Platform-SDK servers.

 To test the SDO Linux device against the SDO Supply Chain Toolkit (SCT) - Manufacturer and Reseller, Rendezvous and IoT-Platform-SDK server binaries from the `<release-package-dir>/SupplyChainTools/`, `<release-package-dir>/RendezvousServiceOnPrem/` and `<release-package-dir>/SDOIotPlatformSDK/` directory respectively.

 Refer the TPM Library Setup steps given in Section 2 to compile and execute TPM enabled SDO Client-SDK

 After a successful compilation, the  SDO Linux device executable can be found at `<path-to-sdo-client-sdk>/build/linux/${BUILD}/linux-client`.
-> **Note:** ${BUILD} can be either `debug` or `release` based on the compilation step.
+> ***Note:*** ${BUILD} can be either `debug` or `release` based on the compilation step.

 - Before executing `linux-client`, prepare for Device Initialization (DI) using SCT Manufacturer.
 Refer to [ DI SCT Setup](tpm_di_setup.md).
 After the SCT Manufacturer is set up,